peterkas/java-technical-assignment/README.md

 * You should think about how the relationships between Basket, Item, and Product will need to be refactored to achieve this
-* You should consider how your solution could be extended to provide more complicated discount schemes
+* You should consider how your solution could be extended to provide more complicated discountScheme schemes

 First and foremost this is an opportunity for you to demonstrate your _software design_ skills within a small problem space.

-Please read through the description carefully and implement a solution that includes __at least one__ of the pricing discount schemes described.
+Please read through the description carefully and implement a solution that includes __at least one__ of the pricing discountScheme schemes described.

 We would like you spend __no more than one hour__ on this task.